jessewaweru/PythonProjects/L_Project/README.md

 ### Insights

-- First insight that comes out when you see the plot is how many of the skills are programming and analytical related.
+- First insight that comes out when you see the plot is how many of the skills are related to programming and analytics.

 - Most of the programming skills pay much higher as seen from the plot starting at 90,000 dollars and above compared to other skills while Database and cloud skills such as Oracle and SQL server pay very well but are not nearly demanded by employers as per the perccentage of job postings across the Job market

-- The most optimal skill to have as per the plot is python.
+- The most optimal skill to have is python.
 It is highly demanded when you look at its percentage of Data Analyst jobs that ask for it and it is among the highest paying skills for Data Analyst i.e. close to 98,000 dollars per year as its median salary.

 # Conclusions